BenPortner/password-manager.js/README.md

 # Introduction

 `password-manager.js` is a minimalistic password manager.
 It can encrypt and decrypt passwords (or other text) using AES-256.
 Because it is written in Javascript, the code runs in your browser and does not send your data to any servers!
-But don't take my word for it: Check the source code!
+But don't take my word for it: Check the source code yourself.
 It is only 50 lines long ;)

 Because `password-manager.js` uses [opengpg.js](https://github.com/openpgpjs/openpgpjs) under the hood it is compatible with other tools, which support the OpenPGP standard (like [GnuPG](https://www.gnupg.org/)).
 You can decrypt a file encrypted by `password-manager.js` with `GnuPG` using this command: `gpg --no-symkey-cache -o decrypted.txt -d passwords.pgp.asc` (you will be prompted for your master password).